ZzyzxJCross/CheckerChallenge/README.md

 This program is intended to let me experiment with genetic learning through the game of checkers.
 It's also a functional pass and play checkers program.

+PLEASE NOTE: This application is in active development and may have many errors.
+It is intended to be updated frequently in the near future.

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)